pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 [^rhh]: A more efficient option in practice, if maybe idiosyncratic, is to use Robin Hood hashing with linear probing to maintain the key-value pairs sorted by `hash(key)` (and breaking improbable ties by comparing the keys themselves), but that doesn't lend itself well to incremental hash maintenance.

-[^crypto]: Cryptographically-minded readers might like [Incremental Multiset Hashes and their Application to Integrity Checking](http://csg.csail.mit.edu/pubs/memos/Memo-464/memo-464.pdf interesting).
+[^crypto]: Cryptographically-minded readers might find [Incremental Multiset Hashes and their Application to Integrity Checking](http://csg.csail.mit.edu/pubs/memos/Memo-464/memo-464.pdf) interesting.

 The paper instead takes the treacherously attractive approach of hashing individual key-value pairs, and combining them with an abelian group